coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 the statement of the theorem below the line and often nothing in the local context:

-.. coqtop:: none
+.. rocqtop:: none

    Parameter P: nat -> Prop.

-.. coqtop:: out
+.. rocqtop:: out

    Goal forall n m: nat, n > m -> P 1 /\ P 2.